Building a new business venture

 That’s okay, these questions will come up and that’s a good thing.

 Ok so if you’re struggling with the abstract concept of the garden, then you might want something a little bit more black and white to work with.
-So now we’re going to talk about how to apply this in your life – the garden analogy in real life.
+So now we’re going to talk about how to apply this in your life – the garden analogy for creating space, in real life.

 Like a budget, you really need to get some transparency first.
 You need to understand firstly, where your resources are going – whether that resource is time, money, energy, focus, emotional investment.
 You need to understand where it’s going first.